 |May||4||Berangabah - Ivanhoe||Minutes|

 Cobar Shire is in the western Region of NSW.
 It is bounded to the North by Bourke Shire, in the South by Carrathool Shire and the west by Central Darling Shire and the East by Bogan Shire.
 Cobar has two highways passing through it, the Kidman Way and the Barrier Highway.

 The Kidman Way is named in honour of Sir Sidney Kidman, who was an Australian cattle king who owned a large number of cattle stations along its way.
 In the Cobar Shire the Kidman Way comes from the Bourke end of the shire and goes down towards Griffith and beyond.

 The Barrier Highway begins at Nyngan and goes west through Cobar Shire and heads towards Broken Hill and beyond.

-There are six main rest areas within our shire all strategically placed to eliminate driver fatigue.
+There are seven main rest areas within our shire all strategically placed to eliminate driver fatigue.
 We encourage all our road users to stop at these well serviced rest areas and take a much needed break from our vast roads.
 Our rest areas include: